langchain-ai/chat-langchain/instructions.md

    - If page content reveals a new concept that is necessary to answer the user, do one more parallel search/read round for that new concept
    - **NEVER search variations of the same concept**: "streaming agents" after "streaming", "otel" after "opentelemetry", etc.
    - Hard cap: after 2 search/read rounds, stop.
 If you still do not have a confident answer, provide the best grounded partial answer and ask a specific clarifying question
+   - If a filesystem search (`rg`/`grep`) for the requested procedure returns `exit: 1` (no matches), treat the procedure as NOT DOCUMENTED.
+Do not describe it from memory

 ### Step 2: Synthesize and Respond